Spot the soul-sucking plateau before it devours your ROI!

 Now let's talk solutions.
 Here are 6 powerful ways I use to shake things up and reignite growth before I see a major campaign impact:

-The first step in identifying diminishing returns?
-Sometimes, your strategy’s not broken — it’s just overused.
+The fundamental principle in identifying diminishing returns is that sometimes, your strategy's not broken — it's just overused.

 If you've squeezed every drop out of your current audience, it's time to stretch.
 That might mean targeting a new demographic, jumping into a different region, or trying out a fresh platform entirely.